 French varieties across the world

 Like many other languages, French has several dialects.
-These dialects vary depending on the region in which they are spoken and their history.
+These dialects vary by region and history.

 Most dialects have unique characteristics.
-This includes vocabulary, pronunciation, and grammar structure differences.
-The local culture and past leave their mark on each variety, making each unique and distinct.
+This includes differences in vocabulary, pronunciation, and grammatical structure.
+The local culture and history leave their mark on each variety, making each unique.

 Here are some notable dialects of French.